othreecodes/dod/_posts/articles/2017-08-27-its-git-init?(2).md

 The master is the trunk, of which you can branch off from.
 You start a new branch off of the original master so that you can make changes to the project without affecting the original master branch.

-To create a new branch you run the command with the name `develop` we run the command
+To create a new branch you run the command with the name `testing` we run the command

 ```bash
 dod@othree:~/project$ git branch testing